 What is the difference between worm compost and ordinary compost?

-Ordinary compost will have broken down through a process that involves just microorganisms.
+Ordinary compost will have broken down through a process that involves just microorganisms and no worms.
 This will leave a fibrous material that will hugely benefit any soil.
-Worm compost is what is left when worms have digested everything in their path and left just worm casts.

 The upper trays will hold the most recently added kitchen waste which won’t be rotten enough for the worms to consume.
 When it is rotten enough, the worms will find their way in to it and start consuming.
 The finished product from this process will be entirely worm casts, otherwise known as vermi-compost.